Alternative comics: The fall of underground comix

+The underground-alternative transition

 While fans debate the origins of self-publishing in the comics industry, many consider Dave Sim an early leader in this area.
-Starting in 1977, he primarily wrote, drew and published Cerebus the Aardvark, on his own under the "Aardvark-Vanaheim Inc." imprint and announcing he would publish 300 issues of the series consecutively, something unheard of at the time for a self-published book.
+Starting in 1977, he primarily wrote, drew and published Cerebus the Aardvark on his own under the "Aardvark-Vanaheim Inc." imprint and announcing he would publish 300 issues of the series consecutively, something unheard of at the time for a self-published book.
 Sim is known for his activism in favor of creators' rights and his outspoken nature in regards to the industry.
 He often used the back of his comic to deliver "messages from the President", which were sometimes editorials concerning the comics industry and self-publishing.

 Wendy and Richard Pini founded WaRP Graphics, one of the early American independent comics publishers, in 1977 and released the first issues of their long-running series, Elfquest, in February 1978.
 They followed with titles such as MythAdventures and related titles by Robert Asprin; and Thunder Bunny, created by Martin Greim.
 WaRP was also the original publisher of A Distant Soil by Colleen Doran.
 As an alternative to most of the masculine-themed comics of its time – and even to this day – Elfquest became enormously popular among female comic book fans around the world, while also drawing a solid male fan base.
 WaRP Graphics paved the way for many independent and alternative comic book creators who came after them.
 At its peak in the mid-1980s, Elfquest was selling 100,000 copies per issue in the initial print run, attracting one of the largest followings of any direct-sale comic.
 Most issues up to No. 9 saw multiple printings.
 It was the visible success of Elfquest that inspired many other writers and artists to try their own hand at self-publishing.

-Kevin Eastman and Peter Laird's Teenage Mutant Ninja Turtles, a series by Mirage Studios, was very influential on a new generation of creators and became a huge success story of self-publishing.
+During the 1980s, the "black and white boom" was one of the most important events as a part of pushing alternative and independent comics forward.
+This "boom" introduced many new creators and publishers.
+The peak of this event came with Kevin Eastman and Peter Laird's Teenage Mutant Ninja Turtles, a black & white series by Mirage Studios.
+It became a cultural sensation and its first comic sold over 100,000 copies.
+It went on to become a multi-billion dollar franchise with many more comics, films, cartoons, toys, and more.
+It was very influential on a new generation of creators and became a huge success story of self-publishing.